CZ-NIC/knot/doc/operation.rst

    journal-content: changes

 This is actually setting default values.
-The user can always check the current zone contents in the zonei file, and also modify it (recommended with server turned-off or taking the :ref:`safe way<Editing zone file>`).
+The user can always check the current zone contents in the zone file, and also modify it (recommended with server turned-off or taking the :ref:`safe way<Editing zone file>`).
 Journal serves here just as a source of history for slaves' IXFR.
 Some users dislike that the server overwrites their prettily prepared zone file.